pjaaaay/codelabs/README.md

    https://github.com/mikemwai/codelabs.git
  ```

-2. Navigate to the project directory and create a virtual environment on your local machine:
+2. Navigate to the project directory and create a virtual environment on your local machine through the command line:

  ```sh
    python3 -m venv myenv